-A. Step 1: Identify the Types and Sources of Information That Must Be Protected

-To launch any privacy and information security program, an LSP should first evaluate the type of information it has and collects as well as how it uses that information.
-LSPs are repositories of lawyer-created information and client information, as well as information concerning third parties.
+A. Step 1: Identify the Types and Sources of Information That Must Be Protected repositories of lawyer-created information and client information, as well as information concerning third parties.
 Information that may be used for litigation may need to be treated differently than information that may be used to facilitate basic legal advice or business transactions.
 Security precautions for client information may already be addressed in retainer agreements-a salutary practice-particularly, if client information is to be stored off-site, including in the cloud.
 Security for third-party information may often be governed by contract or court order.